odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/README.md

 - version
 - processType

-## OMAG Server Platform configuration
+## Configuring an Open Lineage Services server

 1. Build the open-lineage-janus-connector jar by running: